lynnfaraday/aresmush.com/original_goals.md

 The "core" distinction is somewhat arbitrary.
 Core modules are ones that you may want to tweak, but probably never want to disable.
 Technically you could have a game without a help system, but it's probably not a good idea.

-More importantly, perhaps, the core modules are the ones that will come as part of the base FaraMUSH installation package.
+More importantly, perhaps, the core modules are the ones that will come as part of the base AresMUSH installation package.

 4) Skins and Customization